lockss/lockss-rtd-manual/docs/installing/user.rst

          id: ‘lockss’: no such user

-      then the ``lockss`` user does not exist on the host yet, and you will need to it below.
+      then the ``lockss`` user does not exist on the host yet, and you will need to create it below.

 3. .. index:: useradd